alwaysdata/documentation/security/ssl-tls/lets-encrypt/index.en.md

 The creation of these certificates is **dependent on DNS propagation**: the address must point to alwaysdata servers.
 Once the address is added in **Web > Sites**, the system will attempt to generate its certificate *every 30 minutes for 24 hours*.
 This will then change to *once a day*.

 {{% notice tip %}}
-People who add the addresses before changing the DNS records can, after making the changes with their DNS provider, restart autogeneration by deleting the addresses from the site in **Web > Sites** and resetting them a few seconds later.
+People who add the addresses before changing the DNS records can, after making the changes with their DNS provider, restart autogeneration by deleting the addresses from the site in **Web > Sites** and putting them back a few seconds later.
 {{% /notice %}}

 {{% notice note %}}